Living with an ileostomy

 Ideally aim for 10 short, fast and strong contractions.

 Anal soreness or itchiness is common in people with an ileo-anal pouch.
-Having regular baths should help to relieve this and using a skin protection cream is also recommended.
+Having regular baths should help to relieve this.
+Using a skin protection cream is also recommended.
 Your GP will be able to advise you about the best cream for you.